Bond-dependent slave-particle cluster theory based on density matrix expansion: Tests on - models

-Beyond the four-site $d$-$p$ system where exact diagonalization is possible, we have tested larger 1D chains with 8, 16, 32 and 64 sites in the unit cell at $U/t =$ 0 and 8.
-Here we assume translational symmetry of the base 4-site building block which is then replicated: the objective here is to gauge convergence versus system size.
-Exact benchmark results on the different-sized unit cells are generated by DMRG \cite{white1992density} with open boundary condition (OBC).
-For the cluster SP calculations with periodic boundary condition (PBC), we can use the translational symmetry to work with the base 4-site block together with $k$-point sampling of the spinon problem: larger unit cells correspond to denser $k$-sampling of the non-interacting spinon problem.
+Beyond the four-site $d$-$p$ system where exact diagonalization is possible, we have tested longer 1D chains with 8, 16, 32, 64, 96, and 128 sites at $U/t =$ 0 and 8.
+Here we assume translational symmetry with the four-site unit cell which is then replicated: the objective is to gauge convergence versus system size.
+Benchmark results on the different-sized systems are generated by either exact diagonalization at $U=0$ or DMRG \cite{white1992density} with open boundary condition (OBC) at finite $U$.
+We note that PBC is replaced by OBC in the DMRG calculations because PBC is computationally much more expensive than OBC according to the area law \cite{bauer2013area}.
+Correspondingly, we calculate and report the total energy per four-site unit cell in Fig.~\ref{fig:diffnk}(a) for OBC DMRG calculations to compare it with cluster SP and exact diagonalization results.
+The $d$-site occupancy and double occupancy in Figs.~\ref{fig:diffnk}(b) and \ref{fig:diffnk}(c) are computed around the middle point of the chain for DMRG so as to be the farthest away from the open boundaries.
+For the cluster SP calculations with PBC, we can use the translational symmetry to work with the four-site unit cell together with $k$-point sampling of the spinon problem: larger systems correspond to denser $k$ sampling of the non-interacting spinon problem.
 This makes for a very cheap computational scaling versus system size.

-The size-dependences are shown in Fig.~\ref{fig:diffnk}, where the total energy is quoted per four-site building block.
-The cluster SP results for total energy, $d$-site occupancy, and double occupancy are shown as red squares, while blue circles mark out benchmark results generated by DMRG.
-We notice that both cluster SP and DMRG converge faster versus system size at $U/t = 8$ case than at $U/t=0$.
-This comes from the intensively studied ``band narrowing'' effect \cite{georgescu2015generalized, sakuma2013electronic, zhu2021ab} of finite $U/t$, which makes the quasiparticle bands less dispersive and allows sparser $k$-sampling for the same accuracy.
-In addition, cluster SP is well converged in most of the observables when the system size is larger than 16 sites, while DMRG needs about 64 sites for the same level of convergence.
-The slower convergence of DMRG is due to the edge effect induced by the open boundary condition needed to reduce bond dimension \cite{itensor}.
+The system-size dependencies are shown in Fig.~\ref{fig:diffnk}, where the total energy is quoted per four-site unit cell.
+Unsurprisingly, the cluster SP method is equivalent to exact diagonalization at $U=0$ as discussed at the end of Sec. \ref{sec:decomposition}.
+We also notice that both cluster SP and DMRG converge faster versus system size at $U/t = 8$ case than at $U/t=0$.
+This comes from the intensively studied ``band narrowing'' effect \cite{georgescu2015generalized, sakuma2013electronic, zhu2021ab} due to finite $U/t$ which makes the quasiparticle bands less dispersive and allows sparser $k$-sampling for the same accuracy.
+In addition, cluster SP is well converged for most of the observables when the system size is larger than 16 sites, while DMRG needs more than one hundred sites for the same level of convergence.
+The slower convergence of DMRG is due to edge effects induced by the open boundary condition needed to reduce bond dimension \cite{itensor, itensor-r0.3}.